relaycorp/ping-android/README.md

-# dummy-android-app
+# Android app for the Relaynet Ping Service

-Dummy Android app to test the Relaynet Gateway
+This is an Android app for the [Relaynet Ping Service (RS-014)](https://github.com/relaynet/specs/blob/master/rs014-ping.md).